'We just do not have enough players': More bowl games canceled as COVID cases surge

 For the second year in a row, college bowl games are being canceled as coronavirus case counts climb.
 Rosters are also depleted by injuries and players either opting out of games or transferring to other schools.

-On Sunday, two more schools announced they they wouldn't participate in bowl games.
-The University of Virginia Cavaliers dropped out of Wednesday's Wasabi Fenway Bowl "due to the number of COVID cases impacting its roster, preventing safe participation," the Fenway Bowl said in a statement announcing the game's cancelation.
+On Sunday, two more schools announced that they wouldn't participate in bowl games.
+The University of Virginia Cavaliers dropped out of Wednesday's Wasabi Fenway Bowl "due to the number of COVID cases impacting its roster, preventing safe participation," the Fenway Bowl said in a statement announcing the game's cancellation.

 "We are extremely disappointed the team will not be able to participate in the inaugural Fenway Bowl," Virginia Athletics Director Carla Williams said in a statement.
 The bowl would have been the last chance for outgoing coach Bronco Mendenhall to coach the team.